rmsk2/moreorless/readme.md

 $17, $18, $19 and $1a.
 If this works you can now start `moreorless` from flash memory using the command `/mless` at the BASIC or DOS prompt.
 If you only want to create the binaries for flashing then build the target `dist`, i.e. call `make dist`.
-This will create a zip file called `mless_flash.zip` which contains the 8K blocks and a `bulk.csv` for FoenixMgr.
+This will create a zip file called `mless_flash.zip` which contains the 8K blocks and a `bulk.csv` for FoenixMgr. `moreorless` is relocatable in flash memory, i.e. can be written to arbitrary consecutive flash blocks.

 # Binary distribution